setms/book/docs/requirements/digest.md

 Assign a unique ID to each requirement.

 Keep business rules separate from requirements, since their scope is wider.

+To prevent recurring discussions, record rejected requirements and the reasons for their rejection.

 ## Validation